xsdk-project/installxSDK/README.md

 ##Notes

-    Use a different prefix for debug and optimized builds
+    Use a different prefix for debug and optimized builds.

-    Except for a couple of minor exceptions this script will NOT rebuild packages that
+    Except for a couple of minor exceptions, this script will NOT rebuild packages that
-    have not changed between calls to the script, thus calling it a second time with the
+    have not changed between calls to the script.
+Thus, calling it a second time with the
     same prefix will be much faster.

     This script has very little automatic management of dependencies or version management.

+    As an alternative to installing all (or most) of the xSDK packages as indicated above, the user can choose to install items on a per-package basis, for example: